jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 Whether something is input, output of throughput only changes when the command definition of a sub-command changes.
 So instead of traversing the whole command call structure to determine whether something is in, out or thru, you also could cast a change to all callers of the command, and their callers, and their callers, upon which the callers adapt their in-out-thru configuration accordingly.
 This creates a huge event cast.
 This needs to happen with events, and all dependencies should register themselves inside what they are dependent on.

 This makes it possible, that you get very wide casts for a small change in the system.
 In a well monitored and regulated system this should be workable.
-Events will create this extreme activity, but that’s just an aspect of this new system.
-Computer systems will be extremely active, but this is solved by regulating input and output and quota-limits in space and time.
+Events might create this extreme activity, but that’s just an aspect of this new system.
+Computer systems might be extremely active, but this is solved by regulating input and output and quota-limits in space and time.

 Any way it is done, you have to *store inside* a command, whether a parameter is input, output or throughput, whether it is automatically determined or not.
 Just like the execution order of sub-commands it is stored inside a command.
 You have to *store* whether something’s input, output or throughput, because otherwise, you have to redetermine it too many times using a complicated procedure.